 As I said at the beginning, baking madeleines is easy if you have the correct mould.
-There are two types of them – metal and silicone.
-I use the latter, but if you have the metal one at home, take an extra step.
+There are two types of them - metal and silicone.
+I use the latter which you can find here but if you have the metal one at home, take an extra step.
 Brush each mould with melted butter.
 Liberally.

 It hardly takes fifteen minutes for the madeleines to cook, but as the clock reaches the 10-minute limit, I recommend keeping a constant eye on them because they can burn quickly after a certain point.